 In our nearly three decades in helping people with chronic pain, we have seen, from the start, that mysterious symptoms and missing diagnosis often plague people with upper cervical instability and compression of the brainstem.
 Solving the problem of a missing diagnosis of cervical spine issues causing these mysterious symptoms may be found in dysregulation of temperature control in the body.

-Researchers as far back as 1998 published findings (2) on the value of infrared or thermovision image in pain syndromes associated with instability of the cervical segment of the spine.
+Researchers as far back as 1998 published findings (2) on the value of infrared or thermovision images in pain syndromes associated with instability of the cervical segment of the spine.

 When the doctors addressed the cervical spine problems through therapy and rehabilitation, they could see that high dynamic changes were occurring in the patient’s temperature readings.
 As rehabilitation programs helped correct the neck problems, temperature symmetry (normal regulation) in the neck returned and there was a reduction of cervical hyperthermia.

-The results of the study tests point to the suitability of the thermovision testing in the evaluation of the effectiveness of rehabilitation procedures in patients with cervical segment of the spine.
-In other words, your cervical spine treatments are working if the patient’s temperature assymetry is correcting itself.
+The results of the study tests point to the suitability of the thermovision testing in the evaluation of the effectiveness of rehabilitation procedures in patients with cervical segments of the spine.
+In other words, your cervical spine treatments are working if the patient’s temperature asymmetry is correcting itself.

 Where you are hot and cold could dictate where your cervical spine instability is